Saints

 Ora et labora

 Ora et labora (Pray and work)—refers to the Catholic monastic practice of working and praying.
-St. Benedict viewed prayer and work as partners, and believed in combining contemplation with action.
+St. Benedict viewed prayer and work as complementary, believing in the integration of contemplation with action.

 And two, he is writing in cursive Latin, that is, he is popularizing Latin and adapting its stilted lettering style into a cursive style more easily written.
 This style and his use of the Vernacular became the beginnings of the Italian language we know today.